Can you get addicted to Albuterol?

 When rescue medicines like Albuterol are used more often than directed by the doctor, they might make your asthma symptoms dangerous and even more frequent.
 This further leads to a cycle of continuing overuse.

-Instead of using the rescue medicine too often, if your asthma is not managed properly then consult the doctor for a new maintenance medicine.
-In case, your asthma symptoms are frequent or get worse with time then immediately meet the doctor.
+Instead of using the rescue medicine too often, if your asthma is not managed properly, then consult the doctor for a new maintenance medicine.
+In case your asthma symptoms are frequent or get worse with time, then immediately meet the doctor.

 What happens when you overuse Albuterol?

-• Chest tightness
+- Chest tightness

-• Wheezing
+- Wheezing

-• Cough
+- Cough

-• Night-time awakenings
+- Night-time awakenings

 People who use Albuterol more often than directed by the doctor can also experience asthma attacks frequently.
-Your risk of asthma-related hospitalization increases automatically than people who use Albuterol only at the right dose or when they have experienced an asthma attack.
+Your risk of asthma-related hospitalization increases automatically than people who use Albuterol only at the correct dose or when they have experienced an asthma attack.

 Most overuse takes place when Albuterol is used to control asthma rather than as a rescue medication.
 When you use this medication in the absence of asthma symptoms, the chances of experiencing side effects increase.
-When you do not have symptoms of asthma and you take Albuterol, it can cause side effects.
+When you do not have symptoms of asthma, and you take Albuterol, it can cause side effects.

 People who overuse Albuterol can have a hard time with their asthma condition.
 It can also be because they are not able to understand their treatment well or because their condition makes them suffer from a negative self-image.

-How to monitor your Albuterol use?
+How do you monitor your Albuterol use?

-Change the way you get it
+Change the way you get it:

-In case, you are using a nebulizer for your medication then you might experience a few symptoms when you shift to a metered dose inhaler.
+In case you are using a nebulizer for your medication, then you might experience a few symptoms when you shift to a metered dose inhaler.
 When using an inhaler, attach a space or chamber device to it to help the medicine reach your lungs.

 Therefore, Albuterol is only a rescue medication for treating asthma conditions.
 Overusing it can worsen your condition.